baloise/design-system/docs/src/index.md

 features:
   - title: 📦 Agnostic
-    details: Our Library work with many popular frameworks right out of the box.
+    details: Our Design System work with many popular frameworks right out of the box.
   - title: ⚡️ Fast Runtime
     details: Web Components offered a solution by pushing more work to the browser for better performance.
   - title: 🛠️ Rich Features
-    details: The library has a set of utilities like validators, filters, util functions and testing helpers.
+    details: We offer a set of utilities like validators, filters, util functions and testing helpers.
-footer: Apache-2.0 Licensed | Copyright © 2019-present Gery Hirschfeld & Contributors
+footer: Apache-2.0 Licensed | Copyright © 2019-present Laurent Tauber, Gery Hirschfeld & Contributors
 ---

 ## Framework Support